 Abbie is a proud member of the LGBTQIAP+ community.
 They are a Humanist Celebrant (secular/non-religious clergy).
 They enjoy kayaking, going to the beach, and reading action thriller fiction novels.
 Their favorite holiday is Halloween, they enjoy horror movies, have an eclectic taste in music (from nu-metal and 90's post-grunge alt, to country), and they are always up for an Unexpected Journey.
-They live in Clearwater with their partner and 2 dogs (their furry overlords).
+They live in Clearwater with their husband and 2 dogs (their furry overlords).

 Bachelor of Arts in Psychology (2007)